francis-clairicia/PyDiamond/README.md

 # PyDiamond
-PyDiamond engine is a game engine inteded to game developers in Python language.
+PyDiamond engine is a game engine intended to game developers in Python language.

 The framework uses the popular [pygame library](https://github.com/pygame/pygame/).